KRON-TV: Independent station (2001–2006)

-MyNetworkTV affiliation (2006–present)
+MyNetworkTV affiliation (2006–2024)

 On February 22, 2006, News Corporation announced the launch of MyNetworkTV.
-The network was created partly in response to CBS Corporation and Time Warner's January 24 announcement that UPN and The WB would be shut down and replaced with the jointly-owned CW Television Network.
+The network was created partly in response to CBS Corporation and Time Warner's January 24 announcement that UPN and The WB would be shut down and replaced with the jointly owned CW Television Network.
 (CBS-owned UPN affiliate KBHK, whose call sign became KBCW by the network's launch, was named The CW's Bay Area affiliate.
 WB affiliate KBWB became an independent station.)
 KRON-TV became a MyNetworkTV affiliate when it debuted on September 5, 2006.
-(It is currently one of the largest MyNetworkTV-affiliated stations not to previously have been an affiliate of either The WB or UPN, second only to the network's Dallas O&O KDFI.)
+(It was one of the largest MyNetworkTV-affiliated stations not to previously have been an affiliate of either The WB or UPN, second only to the network's Dallas O&O KDFI.)

 KRON began branding itself as "MyKRON 4" for MyNetworkTV programming, although it continues to promote itself as "KRON 4" outside of the service's programming hours.
 After joining MyNetworkTV, the station moved its hour-long 9 p.m. newscast to 8 p.m.
 It chose to run the fledgling network's programming from 9 to 11 p.m., one hour later than MyNetworkTV's standard 8 to 10 p.m. scheduling in the Pacific Time Zone.
-As of December 2020, MyNetworkTV programming airs from midnight to 2 a.m.
+As of December 2020, MyNetworkTV programming aired from midnight to 2 a.m.
+Upon affiliating with the CW on September 1, 2023, KRON pushed MyNetworkTV programming back to 1 a.m. to 3 a.m.
+From July 2024 until its last airdate on September 14, 2024, MyNetworkTV programming aired from 2 a.m. to 4 a.m.
+The programming service moved to Fox-owned KICU-TV effective September 16, 2024.